Mc-Zen/tidy/src/tidy-parse.typ

 ///  - commented out code (`//` or `/**/`)
 ///  - raw strings with #raw("``") syntax that contain `"` or `(` or `)`
 ///
-/// - text (string): String to parse.
+/// - text (str): String to parse.
-/// - index (integer): Position of the opening parenthesis of the argument list.
+/// - index (int): Position of the opening parenthesis of the argument list.
 /// -> array
 #let parse-argument-list(text, index) = {
   if text.len() <= index or text.at(index) != "(" { return none }